Our Audiology Clinic in Calgary Can Help

 According to Statistics Canada, hearing loss is one of the fastest growing, most prevalent chronic conditions facing Canadians today.
 At Audiology Innovations in Calgary, we’ve successfully helped hundreds of people get to the root of their hearing problems through a variety of customized solutions.
 If you or your loved one feel you may be suffering from hearing loss, contact our certified audiologists today.
 We’ll schedule a convenient time for a complete hearing evaluation to test your hearing for mild, moderate and severe hearing loss before recommending the best hearing loss solution for you.
+Call today!

 Our ears consist of an intricate and elaborate system of canals, drums, bones, and more.
 When one or more of these parts is damaged or malformed, it can lead to conductive hearing loss.
 While there are many things that can cause conductive hearing loss, below are some of the most common.